We may receive a commission for products purchased through the links on our site at NO additional cost to you.

 Oscillations Per Minute & Variable Speed

 Oscillation speed is another variable to consider.
 The speed of your cuts will determine how much work you can accomplish.
-Oscillations per minute (OPM) are high velocity swings or oscillations from side to side carried out by the blade.
+Oscillations per minute (OPM) are high-velocity swings or oscillations from side to side carried out by the blade.
 Some applications or accessories require different speeds.
 A good speed to target is 20,000 OPM.
-Of course you will find those that are higher than that, but for everyday use, it’s a fine ceiling to aim for.
+Of course, you will find those that are higher than that, but for everyday use, it’s a fine ceiling to aim for.

 Vibration & Noise Level

-Working with a tool that moves too much, too loud, or vibrates like an earthquake is no good.
+Working with a tool that moves too much, is too loud, or vibrates like an earthquake is no good.
 It is, in fact, quite miserable.
 A tool that is poorly optimized for comfort will be a tool that goes unused.

 Oscillating tools will vibrate.
 That is a fact.
 Oscillations are very fast fluctuations.
 Blades move from side to side at incredibly high rates.
-However, a good oscillating tool will not vibrate too much to where your hands feel like jelly afterwards.
+However, a good oscillating tool will not vibrate too much to where your hands feel like jelly afterward.
 Go for the multi-tools that are ranked high in comfort because chances are you will find yourself reaching for this tool often.
 You want to enjoy using it.